agathevld/Maths-Modelling-Predict-the-5000m-Race-Winner-of-the-2024-Paris-Olympic-Games/README.md

 ## Datasets

-### Tweet Data
+### Tweets

-- **Source**: Collected via web scraping using the `Twikit` Python package, which circumvents the need for API keys.
+- **Source**: Tweets collected from X via web scraping using the `Twikit` Python package, which circumvents the need for API keys.
+Filters set on 'recent' and 'top' performing Tweets.
 - **Content**: Includes 625 tweets mentioning the athletes, with fields such as tweet content, username, posting date, and the athlete's actual race time and rank.

 ### Performance Data

+- **Source**: Web scrapped from [World Athletics](https://worldathletics.org/).
-- **Source**: The dataset comprises features from the top 100 athletes worldwide in the 5000m sprint, including past performances and simulated features (e.g., crowd cheering effect, environmental adaptation).
+- **Content**: The dataset comprises features from the top 100 athletes worldwide in the 5000m sprint, including past performances.

+### Competition results

+- **Source**: Web scrapped from [World Athletics](https://worldathletics.org/results/olympic-games/2024/the-xxxiii-olympic-games-7153115/men/5000-metres/final/result).
+- **Content**: The dataset comprises the athlets name, time and rank from the men's Olympic 5k run.

 ### Data Processing and Analysis

-- **Sentiment Analysis**: Conducted using `Hugging Face`'s `nlptown/bert-base-multilingual-uncased-sentiment` model.
+- **Sentiment Analysis**: Conducted using multiple `Hugging Face`'s transformer models.
 - **AI Models**: Features from the performance dataset were analyzed using Linear Regression, Neural Networks, and Random Forest, with the latter yielding the best performance.

 ## Model and Analysis